abingdonpta/abingdonpta/content/docs/logos/_index.md

 ## Abingdon Loves Reading Image

-The images below were made by a PTA volunteer and graphic artist, Lindsey Smith, in January 2018 for Read-a-thon.
+The images below were made by a PTA volunteer and graphic artist (Lindsey Smith) in January 2018 for Read-a-thon.

 | Type | SVG | PNG | Original |
 | ---- | --- | --- | -------- |